-The student should plan ahead to be able to complete the thesis in their desired timeframe.
+The student should plan ahead to be able to complete the thesis in their desired time frame.
 Keep in mind that the student must follow the guidelines for submitting a thesis at the Graduate School website.
 After a thesis is defended to the committee and any requested revisions addressed, the thesis must be submitted to the graduate school and checked for formatting and reviewed.
 Students submit their manuscript through ProQuest by the deadline date for the given semester deadline date for the semester.
 Please check these dates carefully and allow time for the formatting errors and overall review when setting the defense date.
-The student needs to have their committee approved to enroll in thesis credits the student should assemble their committee at least two or three semesters before they plan to defend their project and graduate.
+The student needs to have their committee at least two orthree semesters before they plan to defend their projectandgraduate.
 For example, if a student wants to graduate at the end of the spring semester, they should assemble their committee and defend their proposal 9-12 months before they plan to graduate.

 The thesis committee consists of three faculty members.
-At least two of the members must be from the media & information department.
-At least one of the faculty members must be regular faculty.
-The third member can be regular faculty from another department.
+At least two of the members must be from the Media & Information department.
+At least two of the faculty members must be regular faculty.
+The third member can be regular faculty from another department or a non-regular faculty member from the Media and Information Department.
 The student can have additional members to their committee from outside of MSU as long as there is no conflict of interest and approved by the Graduate School.
 The student should contact the director of the master's program if they want to have committee members outside the department before forming the committee.
-There is a limit of one nondepartmental committee member.
+There is a limit of one non-departmental committee member.
 Of particular concern are situations in which a voting member of the committee is from outside MSU and is, in some fashion, connected with the sources of funding for the student's project.